Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 It’s not surprising tensions can rise and people get wound up – and that’s even before anyone has added alcohol to the equation.

 The ‘noticer pause’ can save us in holiday situations.
-When you feel yourself getting wound up, irritated or snarky, practice pausing.
+When you feel yourself getting wound up, practice pausing.
 Check in on how you’re doing, take a deep breath, and pause to consider if what you are thinking about doing will help or harm the situation.
 If you need to, walk away.
 Physically moving rooms is a much underestimated tactic.
 Heading outside can also provide refuge.

 - Box Breathing – breathe in for the count of four, hold your breath for the count of four, breathe out for the count of four, hold your breath for the count of four, repeat four or five times.